 I also created code specification pages for each template type to help developers make sure that markup was accessible.

 Problem: Each screen in CATO had a LOT going on.
 Pages contained navigation, status bar, user controls, footer and actual input fields.
 The perceived complexity was causing problems for all kinds of people.

 Solution: By moving the navigation to the Task List and cleaning up the markup, I had already solved some of the issues.

 The biggest challenge now was how to balance the speed of entering data with ease of use for all.
-In general, GDS recommends one question per page.
+GDS recommends one thing per page.
 But company accounts are their own thing, in a specific order.
 So it wouldn’t make any sense to separate questions onto single pages.

 Most pages contain at least one calculation, so stacking input boxes vertically made sense.
 The wrinkle was the inline guidance for each line item.